Photo: 9 November 2018

 Revival façade includes bas-relief head-on representations of a train with

-telegraph poles, a 1930s-era monoplane, and a ship at sea; click the images
+telegraph poles, a 1930s-era monoplane, and a steamship at sea; click the

-at left to see them in a bit more detail.
-The architect, Louis A. Simon,
+images at left to see them in a bit more detail.
+The architect, Louis

-was Supervising Architect for the U.S. Department of the Treasury during the
+A. Simon, was Supervising Architect for the U.S. Department of the

-New Deal.
-The building is now a landmark: State Register #242,
+Treasury during the New Deal.
+The building is now a landmark: State